ESGF/esgf-user-support/docs/faq.rst

 FAQs
 ====

+IMPORTANT TIPS:

++ Enable 'Show All Replicas' in the faceted search engine to increase the chances of finding a suitable node that hosts the data of your interest.

++ Visit the `Data Nodes Status <https://esgf-node.llnl.gov/status/>`_ to find the nodes that are down.

 This FAQ focuses on question concerning the data management and the performance of the ESGF portals and nodes.
+For questions regarding models performance, please contact the individual modeling centers (see just below).

 How to contact the modelling group
 **********************************

-For questions regarding models performance, please contact the individual modeling centers using the supplied contact information in the header of the downloaded NetCDF file:
+The contact information is in the header of the downloaded NetCDF file:

 + with netCDF4 in python: dataset_name.contact